Seeking to combat extremists in ranks, the military struggles to answer a basic question: How many are there?

 But in December, a Pentagon report recommended a similar change to the Uniform Code of Military Justice that would “address extremist activity.”
 Speier’s office said they believe changes to military law could be made by the end of 2021.

-Some experts have suggested the military should create eradicalization programs for service members, many of whom are in their teens when they enter the military.
+Some experts have suggested the military should create deradicalization programs for service members, many of whom are in their teens when they enter the military.
 That would give commanders tools to potentially avert a more serious problem.

 “What if someone is starting to flirt with these things?”
 Beirich said.
 “What do you do before they go full-bore on this?”